The Municipal Building Project

 What is the Project Timeline?

-Construction of the Health Center Building and the Up-island Public Safety Garage is due to begin in the fall of 2023 and be completed in June 2024.
-The expanded space for Public Safety will be renovated in 2025.
+Construction of the Health Center Building and the Up-island Public Safety Garage is due to begin in the spring of 2024 (please see the Overview, pages 4-5).
+The expanded space for Public Safety in the Municipal Building will be renovated in 2025.

 Town's Share of MBP Proposal